jeffpar/pcjs/software/pcx86/sw/misc/pcsig/0001-0999/DISK0066/index.md

 5 CLS:KEY OFF:SCREEN 0,0,0:WIDTH 80:CLEAR:FOR I=1 TO 10:KEY I,"":NEXT:KEY 2,"GOTO 60"+CHR$(13):KEY 10,"RUN"+CHR$(34)+"BLUEMENU"+CHR$(34)+CHR$(13):LIST 10-57
 10 RUN
 13 '*****************  DISK HEAD CLEANING PROGRAM *****************************
-17 'KEYTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENCLOSE
+17 '╔═════════════════════════════════════════════════════════════════════════╗
-19 'OPEN              DISK HEAD CLEAN PROGRAM WITH DRIVE SELECTION               OPEN 21 'OPEN                                                                         OPEN 23 'OPEN     This simple program is a modification of a long-standing public     OPEN 25 'OPEN domain program.
-The modification allows selection of different disk     OPEN 27 'OPEN drives.
-When you finish cleaning the second drive, you will receive    OPEN 29 'OPEN an error message.
-The work will already be done at that time.
-OPEN 31 'OPEN                                                                         OPEN 33 'OPEN     There is some concern that "over cleaning" of the double-sided      OPEN 35 'OPEN drives can cause premature failure of the upper head.
-This head is      OPEN 37 'OPEN a "floater", unlike the lower head which is usually pedestal-mounted.
-OPEN 39 'OPEN Undue friction loads & flexing of the upper head might cause premature  OPEN 41 'OPEN failure of the small ribbon cable connecting the upper head.
-Repair     OPEN 43 'OPEN involves a difficult and precise soldering job.
-Clean the heads when    OPEN 45 'OPEN necessary, and not just because you have a cleaning disk available.
-OPEN 47 'OPEN Some individuals prefer careful use of a Q-tip cleaner.
-USE CARE!
-OPEN 49 'OPEN                  (c)  G I N A C O    --  1983         Ver 5.2/160/320   OPEN 51 'SCREENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENTHENLOAD
-54 '************ PROGRAM ALLOWS USER TO SELECT DRIVE FOR CLEANING ************* 55 '        *****  < F2 > to RUN  *******  < F10 > For BLUEMENU  *****
-57 ' ====== To avoid DOCUMENTATION BOX each time, REM or DELETE  line 5 ======
+19 '║              DISK HEAD CLEAN PROGRAM WITH DRIVE SELECTION               ║ 21 '║                                                                         ║
+23 '║     This simple program is a modification of a long-standing public     ║ 25 '║ domain program.
+The modification allows selection of different disk     ║ 27 '║ drives.
+When you finish cleaning the second drive, you will receive    ║ 29 '║ an error message.
+The work will already be done at that time.          ║ 31 '║                                                                         ║ 33 '║     There is some concern that "over cleaning" of the double-sided      ║ 35 '║ drives can cause premature failure of the upper head.
+This head is      ║ 37 '║ a "floater", unlike the lower head which is usually pedestal-mounted.   ║ 39 '║ Undue friction loads & flexing of the upper head might cause premature  ║ 41 '║ failure of the small ribbon cable connecting the upper head.
+Repair     ║ 43 '║ involves a difficult and precise soldering job.
+Clean the heads when    ║ 45 '║ necessary, and not just because you have a cleaning disk available.     ║ 47 '║ Some individuals prefer careful use of a Q-tip cleaner.
+USE CARE!      ║ 49 '║                  (c)  G I N A C O    --  1983         Ver 5.2/160/320   ║ 51 '╚═════════════════════════════════════════════════════════════════════════╝ 54 '************ PROGRAM ALLOWS USER TO SELECT DRIVE FOR CLEANING ************* 55 '        *****  < F2 > to RUN  *******  < F10 > For BLUEMENU  ***** 57 ' ====== To avoid DOCUMENTATION BOX each time, REM or DELETE  line 5 ======